The Watchmaker’s Hand Excerpt

 “Yeah, okay.”

-Of course “dropping” the load didn’t mean that literally—yanking the release and letting the eighteen tons of steel freefall to the ground.
-He eased the Down lever and the bundle dropped fast.
+Of course, “dropping” the load didn’t mean that literally— yanking the release and letting the seventeen tons of steel free‑fall to the ground.
+He eased the down lever and the bundle dropped fast.
 He could see, on his indicators and visually through the Plexiglas, exactly where it was on descent.
-At about thirty feet above the ground he braked, and the bundle settled onto the concrete.
+At about thirty feet above the ground, he braked, and the bundle settled onto the concrete.
 Maybe some damage.

 Too bad.

-He hit the hook release and detached the load.
+He adjusted the counterweights, hit the hook release and detached the load.

 But this had no effect.